Arno0x/TwoFactorAuth/readme.md

 This mechanism is a perfect replacement for the auth_basic authentication and allows for custom made mechanism, written in any language.
 It also allows a whole website (not per application) authentication mechanism.

+WARNING: Whenever you save changes to TwoFactorAuth's config.php, always check for error messages at /twofactorauth/login/login.php to ensure you did not make typos in the file.
+If PHP cannot parse the file, Nginx will consider all users to be authenticated!

 TwoFactorAuth provides such a script: **/twofactorauth/nginx/auth.php**.

 You'll have to edit your Nginx configuration file.
 Assuming the TwoFactorAuth application was deployed in a location named /twofactorauth/ on your webserver, add the following line under the "server" directive: